divs-lab/Ecommerce-Follow-Along/README.md

 Built an API endpoint to fetch all orders of a user by retrieving their _id using their email and sending all associated orders in the response.

 # Milestone 27: My Orders Page
-In this milestone, we created a "My Orders" page for the frontend of the Ecommerce-Follow-Along project.
+We created a "My Orders" page for the frontend of the Ecommerce-Follow-Along project.
 This page displays all the orders placed by the user.